Student Wellbeing and Engagement Policy

 Show respect to each other at all times, and embrace and celebrate individual difference.

 It is important that we know where everyone is for safety and for personal accountability.
-Everyone must be in their allocated class as recorded in Compass.
+Everyone must be in their allocated class as recorded on Compass.
 Anyone leaving the school must be signed out through the general office.
 Any student leaving a class must inform their teacher of their absences or their whereabouts outside the classroom.

 Inclusion and diversity